-Do people want relevant targeted ads?
+Do people want relevant, targeted ads?

-One of the main arguments for online tracking and targeted advertising is that ‘people prefer ads that are relevant to them’.
+One of the main arguments for online tracking and targeted advertising is that ‘people prefer ads that are relevant to them.’

 However, this argument has been soundly challenged by Apple’s latest tracking changes.
-With the 2021 update to iOS 14, users can choose to opt-in or opt-out of third party platforms such as Facebook.
+With the 2021 update to iOS 14, users can choose to opt-in or opt-out of third-party platforms such as Facebook.

-In America at least, the response was overwhelming.
-94% of users would prefer to not share their data.
+In America, at least, the response was overwhelming.
+94% of users would prefer not to share their data.
 This means that the majority of iPhone users have chosen not to have targeted or relevant ads.

 A study from Global Witness found that only 11% of people are happy to have their personal data used to target them with ads.
 The same study found that 57% of people don’t want to be targeted by any ads, and 26% objected to targeting by political ads.

-Considering that a large proportion of internet users are not tech savvy, or even unaware of ad blockers, this is still a large chunk of the global internet users.
+Considering that a large proportion of internet users are not tech savvy or even unaware of ad blockers, this is still a large chunk of the global internet users.

-Additionally, privacy first search and browsing options are also on the rise.
-Brave, the privacy based website browser that blocks ads as standard, has seen an annual doubling of its user base every year for the past 5 years. (source)
+Additionally, privacy-first search and browsing options are also on the rise.
+Brave, the privacy-based website browser that blocks ads as standard, has seen an annual doubling of its user base every year for the past 5 years. (source)

-The takeaway is that people say that either they don’t trust digital advertising, or they find it so intrusive that they’d rather not be exposed to it.
+The takeaway is that people say that either they don’t trust digital advertising or they find it so intrusive that they’d rather not be exposed to it.

 And they’re happy to skip out on the personalized advertising if it means they keep control of their personal data.